iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 But the ancients do not take kindly to their tombs being raided.
 Deadly traps, relentless automatons and the dead themselves guard the deep places, waiting for the desperate, brave or foolhardy who would steal their relics.

+## The North Eastern Steppe
+### Cors Town

+Ruled by the warlord Steel Jaw and ringed by crumbling concrete walls Cors Town sits atop a small hill.
+A spring rises on the Northern base of the hill and irrigates a small but productive patch of farmland which provides the town with a modicum of wealth to trade with nearby settlements.

+### The Cult of the All Seeing

+To the North West of Cors Town an old radio mast sits atop a hill.
+Around its base a ramshackle settlement has grown up, home to a fervent cult that worship the god KH11.
+The cult has a strained relationship with Steel Jaw, they pay him a nominal tribute, but often acquire the content of this tribute by raiding traders along route 95, many of whom are heading to or from Cors Town.

+### The Heights

+Past the ruins of Hibbertsville sits a vast hydroelectric dam.
+Claimed by the Atomic Aces, a violent and powerful gang, the dam has become home to a small community.
+Led by Pale June, the Aces are notorious for their loyalty and refusal to allow any none members to enter the Heights.
+Despite this, the gang is open to trade with outsiders, so long as it takes place at the edge of their territory.

+### Sky View

+The next settlement along route 95 from Cors Town, Sky View is a technocracy run by an eccentric trio.
+Despite their peculiarity and aloofness from the population, the leaders of Sky View have proved competent and this has endeared them to their people.
+Many of the townsfolk have adopted the powdered wig aesthetic and veneration of technology of their leaders.

+### The Barbarian at the Gates

+In recent years a new power has arisen in the North.
+Joel the Burnt leads an army of road warriors, burning any settlement that refuses to pay tribute and recognise him as King.
+Cors Town now stands at the edge of Joel's Empire and war seems to be on the horizon.

 ## 1. Make an Adventurer

 ### 1.1 Attributes